the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-after.md

 If our contributors want to start to get to know the project or want to return after a long break, they can begin with our good first issues.
 If they have a new idea that they would like to add to the project as a new section in an existing chapter, or as a whole new chapter, they can start by creating a new issue.

-## Attend online Collaboration Cafe and coworking call
+## Attend our online Collaboration Cafe and coworking calls

 Our online Collaboration Cafes take place every 1st Wednesdays and 3rd Wednesdays on each month.
 These calls are 2 hour long co-working spaces for the _The Turing Way_ community.